 The compatibility of these two features depends on the type of underlayment (sub floor preparation) you have.
 Underlayments each act as a layer of thermal resistance.
 As such, to use underlayment, you must have an underlayment designed with the following features:

-• Thickness – As previously stated, heat travels through thinner objects much easier than thicker ones.
+- Thickness – As previously stated, heat travels through thinner objects much easier than thicker ones.
 Thicker underlayment will result in less heat making it through the LVT flooring into your home.
+(Underlayments that are too thick or too soft can affect the stability of the floor, make it ‘spongey’ to walk on or cause issues with the joints, so it is advisable to always follow the manufacturers guidelines when choosing the right underlayment for your floor).

 LVT & Underfloor Heating Conclusion